 Behind every successful pediatric practice is a group of people who bring a unique set of skills and strengths to their work.
 From front desk staff and billers to nurses and pediatricians themselves, patients rely on this team when they visit your practice for an appointment.
 They expect staff members to communicate effectively and the team to function smoothly.
 Hiring the right people is key to realizing this positive experience for your patients.
 How do you find employees who will thrive?
 How do you build a team that meets the unique needs of your practice?
 How do you know if your partnership is working?
-Check out some tips for the hiring process and to assess potential partners in a Q&A with Chip Hart, director of PCC’s Pediatric Solutions consulting group.
+Check out some tips for the hiring process and to assess potential partners in a Q&A with Chip Hart, Director of PCC’s Pediatric Solutions consulting team.

 You've said during webinars and conference presentations on this topic that an important first step in hiring the right people is to understand your practice's culture.
 Why is this so important?
 How do you know you're honestly assessing your practice?